mjbhobe/learning_Qt/bogo2bogo/ChocolafStyle/examples/MyProjects/PyDoodle/step02/readme.md

 Most GUI applications are event based.
 When you interact with a GUI application, your actions (e.g. pressing the left mouse button or dragging the mouse across the client area, selecting a menu item, clicking on a toolbar button, closing the window etc.) result in the underlying operating system sending your main window a specific `event`.
 For example, when the mouse is pressed over the window a `mouse press event` will be sent to the main window, when the window is closed, a `close event` will be sent, when a part of the window needs to be re-drawn a `paint` event is sent and so on.

 Each `event` may include additional information specific to that event.
-For example, the `mouse press` will include information like the `(X,Y)` co-ordinates where the mouse was clicked; the `paint` event would include information about the _area_ of the window that needs to be re-painted and so on.
+For example, the `mouse press` will include information like the `(x, y)` co-ordinates where the mouse was clicked; the `paint` event would include information about the _area_ of the window that needs to be re-painted and so on.

 Now imagine that the _event processing loop_ in our `app.exec()` call has code that reads these events from the OS.
 Further, depending on the event received, it _cracks open_ the additional information _enclosed_ with the event.
 This information is the _packaged_ in an event specific `PyQt` class which is then _dispatched_ to our main window.
-For example, a `mouse press` event will enclose event specific information in a `QMouseEvent` instance, from which you can get the `(X, Y)` co-ordinates of the mouse click and other information that we will discuss later.
+For example, a `mouse press` event will enclose event specific information in a `QMouseEvent` instance, from which you can get the `(x, y)` co-ordinates of the mouse click and other information that we will discuss later.
 A `paint` event will have information in a `QPaintEvent`, which will have information on which area needs to be re-painted and so on.

 Any `PyQt` class derived from `QWidget` class can _handle events_.
 Our `MainWindow` class derives from `QMainWindow`, which derives from `QWidget`, so it can _handle events_. _Handling an event_ means overloading a function, with a specific function signature in our derived class.
 As you can imagine, `QWidget` will have code (generic) to reasonably handle all possible OS events.
 When we provide an _event handler_ in our derived class, the magic of _inheritance_ results in _our_ function getting called.
 We can choose to _ignore_ and event; in which case we _will not_ overload the _event handler_ function.
 In this case (you guessed it!), the `QWidget` provided code will get called, which provides reasonable default response.

 Ok, enough theory.
 Let's get to the code now.

 In this step we will provide event handlers for the `mouse press` and `close` events.
 Specifically,
 - When the _left mouse button_ is pressed over the window, we will _handle_ this event and display a message box to the user informing her that the "left mouse button was pressed".